-One final tip for raising these birds is to use some various accessories if it makes things easier and makes your birds happier.
-You don’t necessarily need something, but they might be something you decide you don’t want to do without.
+One final tip for raising these birds is to use various accessories if it makes things easier and makes your birds happier.
+You don’t necessarily need something, but it might be something you decide you don’t want to do without.
 Some of these are listed below.

 - Heated water bowls